 The number of predictors in the Standard or Customized Regression Analysis shall be reported.
-This value refers to the number of predictors used in the analysis, which corresponds to the number of variables that were included in the regression model, taking into account the type of variables.
+This value refers to the number of predictors used in the analysis, which corresponds to the number of variables that were included in the regression model.
 Categorical variables are treated as multiple predictors for computational purposes, the total number of which depends on the allowed values.